taiqianguo/multi_array_signal_classification-MUSIC-/README.md

 ### Digital Design Blocks Methods:

 1. **Covariance Matrix Calculation**:
-   - Use 10 hardware MAC units to compute the \( 4 \times 4 \) symmetric covariance matrix.
+   - Use 10 hardware MAC units to compute the 4*4symmetric covariance matrix.

 2. **Eigenvalue Decomposition (EVD)**:
    - The CORDIC method is used for EVD.
 A special approach involves using zeta, the arctan theta, directly mapped to scaled integers: `int8.round(sin*512)` and `int8.round(cos*512)`.
 A Python script in this project generates the COE file for two single-port ROMs.